markmnl/fmsg/README.md

 # msgr

 Defines a message protocol where messages are relational and can be verified.
 Built on top of ubiquitous Internet technologies such as: TCP/IP, HTTP and DNS.
 Messages are sent via a msgr host to one or more recipient’s msgr host.
-Each message is linked to the previous using a cryptographic hash forming a hierarchical blockchain, thus enabling:
+Each message is linked to the previous using a cryptographic hash forming a hierarchical blockchain.
+Enabling:

 * ownership and control – messages are exchanged at the host-to-host level (i.e. no 3rd party);
 * security – recipients can verify messages are "as written" and indeed in reply to original; and: